shakes76/PatternFlow/recognition/README.md

     <td><img src="./images/true_seg4.PNG" /></td>
   </tr>
 </table>

+From these comparisons, we can see that the predicted as a very high degree of similarity with the test images given its 0.9904 dice coefficient across all labels and the final output.

 The plot of the model is in the Models_and_functions.ipynb file, plot of predictions vs test segmented images are in the Driver.ipynb and images.